ichesnokov/developing-rt-plugin/slides-2.0.md

 ```

 Note:
-So we can essentially gather these values and send them to the backend, identifying the "Key" one
+So we can essentially gather these fields' values and send them to the backend, identifying the "Key" one

 ---